liujb0319/Fountain/README.md

 ###Effects
 Effects are functions that are laid over the render when it updates.
 They can be really simple or really tricky, but the couple of following examples should demonstrate them relatively clearly.

 Shadowing is a really nice thing to have because it adds depth to your maps.
+All this script does is compare the height of the current sample point to the height of the sample point above it and to the left.
+If the upper point is higher, it applies a shadow.
+If the upper point is lower, it applies lighting.

 ```
 float contrast = 3;